MusaGursoy/TansuCloud/Guide-For-Admins-and-Tenants.md

 GATEWAY_CERT_PASSWORD=pfx-password
 ```

-## Redis and Outbox (Database service)
+## Garnet and Outbox (Database service)

 Purpose

 - The Outbox pattern ensures reliable event emission: write domain changes and an "outbox event" in the same database transaction.
-A background worker publishes the event to Redis later.
+A background worker publishes the event to Garnet later.
+- Garnet is a Redis-compatible cache server from Microsoft with better performance and lower memory footprint.

-Local/dev Redis
+Local/dev Garnet

-- Docker Compose includes `redis:latest` with a named volume `tansu-redisdata` and default port 6379.
+- Docker Compose includes `ghcr.io/microsoft/garnet:latest` with a named volume `tansu-redisdata` and default port 6379.
-- The Database service depends on Redis when Outbox is enabled.
+- The Database service depends on Garnet when Outbox is enabled.
+- Garnet is fully compatible with existing Redis clients (StackExchange.Redis) without code changes.

 Outbox configuration (Database service)

-- Outbox is disabled unless a Redis connection is provided.
+- Outbox is disabled unless a Garnet/Redis connection is provided.
 - Keys (env or appsettings):
-  - `Outbox:RedisConnection` (e.g., `redis:6379` in compose)
+  - `Outbox:RedisConnection` (e.g., `redis:6379` in compose - the service name remains "redis" for backwards compatibility)
   - `Outbox:Channel` (default `tansu.outbox`)
   - `Outbox:PollSeconds` (default `2`)
   - `Outbox:BatchSize` (default `100`)